-Dr. Martin went to the International Training & Education Center for Health (I-TECH) at the University of Washington from the CDC.
+From 2009 through 2016, Dr. Martin was director of the Laboratory Systems Strengthening Program at the International Training & Education Center for Health (I-TECH) at the University of Washington.
 At I-TECH, he provided leadership in laboratory systems strengthening within the larger context of health systems development and has been providing technical assistance to countries where I-TECH has activities addressing laboratory development (e.g., Haiti, Ethiopia, Botswana, Swaziland, Zimbabwe, and the Caribbean).
 Dr. Martin is an Emeritus Professor at the University of Washington.

 You can read an article about the work of DMDP in Cambodia and a profile of Jim McLaughlin published in the Sept.
 2012 issue of Microbe, the monthly news magazine of the American Society for Microbiology.
 Jim McLaughlin, Ph.D., is the co-founder and president of DMDP.
 After completing a postdoctoral fellowship in Medical and Public Health Microbiology at the US Centers for Disease Control, he became the director of the microbiology lab at the Cholera Research Lab in Dhaka, Bangladesh.

 Dr. McLaughlin then served as the deputy director of the microbiology laboratory at Hartford Hospital.
 In 1990, he became the director of the University of New Mexico Hospital microbiology laboratory.
 He is an Emeritus Professor at UNM.

 From 2004-2009, he worked with the Centers for Disease Control/Global AIDS Program Cambodia as the liaison with the National Institute of Public Health microbiology laboratory and the Cambodian National Tuberculosis Program.

 He is a former member of the American Society for Microbiology Global Laboratory Capacity Strengthening Committee.